nivekevin/t4su.io/rst/index.rst

-.. t4su_doc documentation master file, created by Kevin Hartwell
+.. t4su_doc documentation master file, created by sphinx-quickstart on Thu Sep 29 14:38:39 2016.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. toctree::
    :maxdepth: 2